konapun/dotfiles/README.md

 In particular, this provides installation and configuration for:

+  * core packages
+  * bat
+  * bpytop
+  * chrome (only as link to chrome theme)
+  * highlight (used for syntax highlighting by some system utilities and ranger)
   * git
   * neovim
   * tmux
   * ranger
+  * slack (suggested sidebar theme)
   * zsh (and sets up replacements for cat and ls)
   * fonts
   * Windows Terminal (where available)
+  * Windows Theme (where available)
   * Gnome Terminal (where available)
   * Alacritty (where available)
+  * A selection of wallpapers which match the included themes
   * (more coming soon as I get it working for my bspwm setup)

 ### Prerequisites